omair3/business-api/README.md

 Install the dependencies:
 npm install

-Create a .env file in the root of your project folder with the following contents (replace with your actual MongoDB URI):
+copy the  .env file in the root of project folder
-MONGODB_URI=your-mongodb-uri
-PORT=3000

 Start the server:
-npm start
+npm start or node app.js
 Open your browser and visit these routes: http://localhost:3000/ – Homepage http://localhost:3000/api/products – View all products